Is That a Periscope Sticking Out of Your Head?

 We all have an instinctual periscope.
 Something pushes your buttons and it is ‘periscope up!’
 Don’t feel bad about this because it is an invaluable ally and teacher!

-That is the Gist of this email.
+That is the theme of this article.
 Do you need to put your periscope down, and more importantly can you?

 Can you notice and embrace impatience, breathe for a while and settle back into patience and ease?